sveltejs/eslint-plugin-svelte3/README.md

 ## Installation

-For now, this is not published to npm.
-You can still install it from Git tags.
-See the [`npm install` documentation](https://docs.npmjs.com/cli/install) for how to do this.
+`npm install eslint-plugin-svelte3`

-Untagged releases may depend on unreleased Svelte 3 features.
+The code on `master` may depend on unreleased Svelte 3 features.
 Tagged releases should always work with the specified Svelte version.
 The latest tagged version requires at least Svelte `3.0.0-beta.4`.

 ## Usage